NicholasBoss/TheThreePendants/README.md

 # TheThreePendants

-In this game you will gather three pendants to unlock the gate to the castle.
+In this game you will gather three pendants to unlock the chest.

 Top Priorities:
 Character